ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo:prevent chatbot to be excessive in request or ask something not related todo:ask bot to subscibe to a route and send notification about it, or subscive for cabon vailability todo:i cant see ongoing log for chatbot:done todo:/contact page exists but empt y add it todo:monitor redis and postgres via prometheus and grafana todo:add marron small bear run when loading the pages: todo:add ticket to wallet
+todo:prevent chatbot to be excessive in request or ask something not related todo:ask bot to subscibe to a route and send notification about it, or subscive for cabon vailability todo:i cant see ongoing log for chatbot:done todo:/contact page exists but empt y add it:done todo:monitor redis and postgres via prometheus and grafana todo:add marron small bear run when loading the pages: todo:add ticket to wallet